pbrandt1/flight-dynamics-tutorials/GMAT_Simulation_of_Project_Echo.md

 The models need a space weather file, which we downloaded from [Celestrak](https://celestrak.com/SpaceData/).

 Then next question is about solar radiation pressure.
-Solar radiation pressure is like solar wind driving a solar sail, and since the Echo satellites are so big and so light, solar radiation pressure plays a large role in flight dynamics.
+Solar radiation pressure is like solar wind driving a solar sail, and since the Echo satellites are so big and so light, solar radiation pressure definitely plays role in flight dynamics.
+You can see the difference too by toggling it on and off and observing the results.
 There are other effects related to heating and cooling caused by the sun which we won't model: the Yarkovsky effect which requires knowledge of the rotation of the spacecraft (which we don't have), and Poynting–Robertson drag, which effects space _dust_ not space _craft_.

-The choice of gravity model is not as important for Echo's flight dynamics, where atmospheric drag and spacecraft deflation uncertainties account for the highest loss of precision over time, but you need to know about gravity.
+We use kind of a basic gravity model because cranking up the fidelity of gravity gives us diminishing returns.
+Atmospheric drag and spacecraft deflation uncertainties account for the highest loss of precision over time, but you need to know about gravity anyway.
 For quick prototyping, it's best to use a lower-fidelity model so that mission run times are manageable, like JGM-2 with degree and order values of 10.
 For high accuracy, you can use EGM-96 with degree and order of 360.
 EGM-2008 is not available in GMAT yet, but that would allow degree 2190 and order 2159.
-Keep in mind that higher fidelity gravity models take longer to compute, and that gravitational effects are more pronounced for some mission profiles, like repeating ground track missions in low earth orbit, where the spacecraft is closest to Earth's bulges and tides which repeatedly pull the satellite this way and that, and also in geosynchronous orbit, where even the smallest non-uniformity will pull the satellite in one direction over the course of months.
+Keep in mind that higher fidelity gravity models take longer to compute, and that gravitational effects are more pronounced for some mission profiles, like repeating ground track missions in low earth orbit, where the spacecraft is closest to Earth's bulges and tides which repeatedly pull the satellite this way and that.
+Gravity is also important for geosynchronous operations.

 ### Configure outputs